offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 ## The server itself

-On the server front, there isn\'t a lot to say here; I don\'t anticipate a heavy amount of traffic on this, since it\'s only going to be used for personal instances of [Fediverse](https://fediverse.party/) applications\[ref\]Expect a second post shortly on how I set up [Bookwyrm](https://joinbookwyrm.com/) using this\[/ref\] and other tiny web services that I feel the need to share with others.
+On the server front, there isn't a lot to say here; I don't anticipate a heavy amount of traffic on this, since it's only going to be used for personal instances of [Fediverse](https://fediverse.party/) applications\[ref\]Expect a second post shortly on how I set up [Bookwyrm](https://joinbookwyrm.com/) using this\[/ref\] and other tiny web services that I feel the need to share with others.
 So, I picked the `Standard_A1_v2` VM size from Azure\[ref\]It was the cheapest I could find there\[/ref\].
 Interestingly, that constrained my choices of region quite a bit; a lot of regions had no capacity for it.
 So, my first step was to find out which regions *did* have it:

 ``` shell-session
 $ az vm list-skus --size Standard_A1